 Emerging Microbes & Infections is ranked 13/161 in Immunology, 8/96 in Infectious Diseases and 9/135 in Microbiology in the JCR.

 The journal operates a single-blind peer review policy.
 All articles will be made freely and permanently available online through gold open access publication.

 Key Skills and Attributes

-- Studying for or possessing a doctoral degree in pharmaceutical science or a related area
+The successful candidate should be studying for or possess a doctoral degree in infectious diseases, immunology, microbiology or a related area.

-- Experience of using social media channels in either their professional and/or personal life
+The successful candidate is likely to have proven experience of using social media channels in either their professional and/or personal lives.

-- Cover letter: outline how you meet the attributes listed above, your vision for the journal’s social media account, and how you would build awareness and maximise dissemination of the journal’s content
+2. Cover letter: outline how you meet the attributes listed above, your vision for the account(s), and how you would build awareness and maximise dissemination of the journal’s content

 The journal is committed to ensuring diversity, equity and inclusion within its editorial team and decision making processes.
 All applications will be treated as strictly confidential, and each will be judged on its merits without bias for seniority of institutional affiliation.
 We do not discriminate on the basis of race, color, ancestry, national origin, religion, or religious creed, mental or physical disability, medical condition, genetic information, sex (including pregnancy, childbirth, and related medical conditions), sexual orientation, gender identity, gender expression, age, marital status, military or protected veteran status, citizenship, or other protected characteristics.